Extinct Species

 However, species continue to become extinct even today especially due to actions and activities of the human species such as massive environmental pollution, selective and uncontrolled hunting and logging, the introduction of foreign species into carefully balanced habitats, etc.

-You may be interested: Primary and Secondary Pollutants
+You may be interested: Trash

 See also: Exotic species